opencloud-eu/ios-sdk/doc/A-fresh-start.md

     Delete a file in a folder, navigate back to the parent folder - and see the number of files shown for that directory has already been updated to reflect the change.
 No extra code required.

-- **Push-ready:** If future versions of the ownCloud server add support for push updates, it will be a natural fit for this architecture.
+- **Push-ready:** If future versions of the OpenCloud server add support for push updates, it will be a natural fit for this architecture.
 Changes received by push would be handled by the core and forwarded to the UI and extensions via queries.

 - **Performance:** A key feature of this architecture is that notifications about changes are limited to "updates are available", so that the computation of changes can be delayed until they're actually requested.
 For example, updates could be pushed to queries as they are parsed.
 But there won't be 1000 updates to the UI for 1000 changes.
 This way, results can be displayed immediately while the UI stays responsive and fast.